serval-uni-lu/IBIR/ReadMe.md

 It uses the IRFL from iFixR https://github.com/SerVal-DTF/iFixR and inverted bug-fixing patterns of TBar https://github.com/SerVal-DTF/TBar.
 The tbar jar was built from this branch (the version used by iFixR): https://github.com/Ahmedfir/JBugInjector/tree/fix_IOBException_VariableReplace_FP

-The tool has been evaluated on bugs from defects4j https://github.com/rjust/defects4j.
+The current implementation is a proof of concept of the approach that has been evaluated on bugs from defects4j https://github.com/rjust/defects4j .

-This approach has been published in https://www.researchgate.net/publication/346973423_IBIR_Bug_Report_driven_Fault_Injection.
+A preprint of the approach has been published in arxiv https://www.researchgate.net/publication/346973423_IBIR_Bug_Report_driven_Fault_Injection.

 ## Setup defects4j bugs: